bottlerocket-os/bottlerocket/README.md

 :walking: :running:

 Bottlerocket is best used with a container orchestrator.
-To get started with Kubernetes, please see [QUICKSTART-EKS](QUICKSTART-EKS.md).
+To get started with Kubernetes in Amazon EKS, please see [QUICKSTART-EKS](QUICKSTART-EKS.md).
+To get started with Kubernetes in VMware, please see [QUICKSTART-VMWARE](QUICKSTART-VMWARE.md).
 To get started with Amazon ECS, please see [QUICKSTART-ECS](QUICKSTART-ECS.md).
 These guides describe:
 * how to set up a cluster with the orchestrator, so your Bottlerocket instance can run containers
-* how to launch a Bottlerocket instance in EC2
+* how to launch a Bottlerocket instance in EC2 or VMware

 To build your own Bottlerocket images, please see [BUILDING](BUILDING.md).
 It describes: